DarthKenar/ElCanarioRegionales/docs/index.md

 ## Features

 - Create, edit, delete _customers_.
-- Creates, edits, deletes _items_ for articles
+- Creates, edits, deletes _articles_.
   - Creates, edits or deletes _categories_ for articles
     - Creates, edits or deletes _values_ related to a specific category (to relate them to a specific article)
 - Create, edit, delete _orders_.